alphabrew/real-estate-project/README.md

 # real-estate-project

-Brad Traversy "BTRE" Real Estate project deployed to heroku.
+Brad Traversy "BTRE" Real Estate django project deployed to heroku.
 This was an Udemy course.
 The only thing I changed from the standard course is deploying to Heroku.

 A fun course, thanks Brad!!